manojphatak/Supermarket/README.md

 6. [+] The bill report doesn't work.
 7. [+] The other sections need to add in program.
 8. [+] Regualtion items need to has remove and edit choices.
-9. [-] The bill total calculation doesn't work as I want.
+9. [+] The bill total calculation doesn't work as I want.
-10. [-] The regulations section has remove and edit section.
+10. [+] The regulations section need to has remove section.
 11. [-] Coverage test and stub test neccesary for Github Actions.
+[I don't know about Github Actions, I am working on.]